sakshamojha56/Knowledge-Distillation-Safety/README.md

-Thanks for the detailed project description!
-Here's a concise **summary and clarification** of the key components of the **Knowledge-Distillation-Safety** project, broken down for quick understanding and practical use:

----

 ## 🔐 **Project Overview**

 **Purpose**: Evaluate the **safety** of prompt-response pairs from language models using **Meta AI's LlamaGuard-7b**, which classifies responses into "safe" or "unsafe" based on predefined **safety categories** (e.g., hate\_speech, violence).